 Beating the federal government and IRS in court is extremely difficult and often an uphill battle for defendants.
 Fortunately, there are a few tactics tax evasion lawyers may employ to secure the best possible outcome in your case:

 To learn more about these and other defense strategies for your government fraud case, or to consult an experienced tax evasion lawyer, contact the Neal Davis Law Firm of Houston, Texas.

-White collar defense attorney Neal Davis has successfully defended clients in Texas and federal courts for nearly 20 years, from state misdemeanors to high-profile federal investigations.
+White collar defense attorney Neal Davis has successfully defended clients in Texas and federal courts for over 20 years, from state misdemeanors to high-profile federal investigations.
 As a skilled trial litigator and aggressive negotiator, he can often favorably resolve cases quickly and quietly with the IRS, without the need for trial.